 You see how it doesn’t say “he who receives a wife from Lord”?
 Besides Adam, no other person has woken up to see their perfect spouse next to them.
 Abraham took a wife (Gen 25:1).
 Judah took a wife (Gen 38:2) …Boaz took Ruth and she became his wife (Ruth 4:13).
 This is a common language in the bible.
 The Bible shows us men going out and finding their wives.
 No one sat still while God dropped the perfect person into their life.
 There is no record of such a situation in the bible, Old or New Testament.

-Evidently, the biblical pattern is people looking for a spouse and choosing one based on godly wisdom and good sense knowing that the union will be favoured and blessed.
-God gives us choices and allows us to choose.
+Evidently, the biblical pattern is people looking for a spouse and choosing one based on godly wisdom, inner witnessing and good common sense knowing that the union will be favoured and blessed.
+God gives us options and allows us to choose.
 He does not choose for anyone.
-The only stipulation is the important command of being equally yoked with believers (2 Cor 6:14; 1 Cor 7:39); a very well-meaning one like every other thing God tells his children to do.
+The only stipulation is the very important command of being equally yoked with believers (2 Cor 6:14; 1 Cor 7:39); a very well-meaning one like every other thing God tells His children to do.

 Let’s reason this from a logical standpoint.
 Assume God has a spouse (Kwaku) prepared for Akosua.
 But for some reason Akosua ends up marrying Kwamena who was actually meant to marry Mansah.
 When they give birth, they’d have the wrong children.
 And guess what, their children will never find “the one” because they shouldn’t exist in the first place.
 You see how it all crumbles?